tylim88/Discord-Help-My-Please-101/README.md

 ## Identify and Filter

-Do not paste all your code, filter and identify which part of code has problem.
+Do not paste all your code, instead filter and identify which part of code has problem.

 Pasting all the code greatly reduce your chance to get help because too much distraction.